penk/mkxpud/README.markdown

 * Project configuration, **cookbook**:

-A project configuration for mkxpud is named with `.cookbook` in the end of filename extension.
+A project configuration of mkxpud is named with `.cookbook` as filename extension.

-Lines beginning with `#` are for comments, and there are five sections, which are quoted by `[]`, take every raws as its input data:
+Lines beginning with `#` are for comments, and there are sections which quoted by `[ ]`, rest of the rows are data:

 	[config]
 	# short project description
 	MKXPUD_NAME=""